 Call Us Today!
 876.906.1493

 60% of children with learning difficulties have an undetected vision problem and one in four children experience vision problems that are often misdiagnosed as other common learning disabilities.
 These are astonishing statistics, and we created our “Mission Vision for our Children” program in an effort to provide underprivileged children with the eye care & eyewear they need to succeed in life.
-This May we extend our complimentary offers to Children & Teachers!
-Children up to 18 years old and the Educators who mold them will receive FREE Standard Reflection Free Lenses* with the purchase of any Frame!
+This September children up to 18 years old receive FREE Standard Reflection Free Lenses* with the purchase of any Frame!

 Vision and learning are intimately related.
 In fact, roughly 80% of what a child learns in school is presented visually so good vision is essential for students of all ages to reach their full academic potential.
 Ruling out simple refractive errors is the first step in making sure your child is visually ready for school as nearsightedness, farsightedness and astigmatism are not the only visual disorders that can make learning more difficult.
 Less obvious vision problems related to the way the eyes function and how the brain processes visual information also can limit your child’s ability to learn.
 Any vision problems that have the potential to affect academic and reading performance are considered learning-related vision problems.